Complete Mage

 Complete Mage is a supplemental rule book for the 3.5 edition of the Dungeons & Dragons role-playing game.
 It is effectively the sequel to Complete Arcane.

 Contents

 The book provides feats, prestige classes, and other options for characters interested in magic.
-Unlike Complete Arcane, Complete Mage contains no new core classes, but it contains alternative class features for existing classes.
+Unlike Complete Arcane, Complete Mage has no new core classes, but it contains alternative class features for existing classes.

 Advanced class features

 Complete Mage adds 13 new alternative class features.

 Arcane hunter

 Rangers learn to track and hunt creatures of a certain type when choosing a favored enemy.
 Some rangers concern themselves less with what a creature is, and more with what it does.
 These rangers learn to identify signs of the arcane and make it their business to combat those who use arcane magic in opposition to their goals.

 Arcane stunt

 Every swashbuckler relies on her agility and quick wit to get her out of scrapes.
-Some take this a step farther, learning magical tricks that boost their mobility or defense.
+Some take this a step further, learning magical tricks that boost their mobility or defense.